danglam88/lets-play/README.md

 ## Usage

-To run the project, navigate to the project root directory containing the `pom.xml` file, then build the project (using Maven) and run the JAR output (using the Java).
+To run the project, navigate to the project root directory containing the `pom.xml` file, then build the project (using Maven) and run the JAR output (using Java).

 ```bash
 mvn clean package